October 21, 2006

 Displays

 On the outside of the stadium is an interesting Tiger sculpture made out of stainless steel.
 It makes for a nice photo op on the way in to the stadium.
-For a team with so much history, there wasn’t much on display during my first visit.
-Actually, there wasn’t anything on display.
-However, I saw on my most recent visit that they put up small championship banners in the south end zone.
+For a team with so much history, there is a real lack of showing that off.
+Only thing is a listing of Ivy championships in a corner of the stadium.
 Current players also now have posters around the concourse.

 Displays Ranking: 2 out of 6